rootjalex/burrito-artifact/README.md

 ## Installation

+Burrito was developed and tested on a Mac M1, but is not machine-specific.
+We provide detailed instructions for installation on MacOS, but see below for a brief list of instructions for Ubuntu installation (tldr; replace `brew install` with `apt-get`).

+### MacOS Installation

 #### Install Python
 For testing, we used Python 3.12.3, but theoretically, any Python version past 3.11 should work.
 To use 3.12.3 specifically (on MacOS), execute via [brew](https://brew.sh):
 ```bash